To return to the list of current exhibitions, click here.

 Sat 20 Oct 12 - Sun 17 Feb 13

-Artist Linda Birch, illustrator of Bagpuss & The Clangers, is to have an exhibition of her work at The Bowes Museum, where she holds regular painting classes ...more
+Artist Linda Birch, illustrator of Bagpuss & The Clangers, exhibited her work in a venue where she holds regular painting classes ...more

 Feast your Eyes: The Fashion of Food in Art